RohitGupta1904/Tableau-Case-Studies/Netflix Data Analysis/README.md

 ## Introduction
-Welcome to the Netflix-Tableau-Dashboard project, explore the dynamic landscape of Netflix's content library with our meticulously crafted Tableau dashboard.
+Welcome to the Netflix-Tableau-Dashboard project, explore the dynamic landscape of Netflix's content library with a meticulously crafted Tableau dashboard.
 Gain valuable insights into the distribution of movies and TV shows, regional production statistics, audience ratings, popular genres, and the evolving trends over the years.

 ## Key Visualizations:
 ### 1) Content Distribution Breakdown::